gerardoanuglo/house-price-predictor/README.md

 ## Exploring the Data

-First I checked the correlation of the target variable ("SalePrice") with features I expected it to have a strong correlation with, such as LotArea, Neighborhood, HouseStyle, OverallQual, YearBuilt, KitchenQual, TotRmsAbvGrd, GrLivArea, GarageCars, and YearBuilt.
+First, I checked the correlation of features I expected to have a strong correlation with the target variable ("SalePrice").
+Features such as LotArea, Neighborhood, HouseStyle, OverallQual, YearBuilt, KitchenQual, TotRmsAbvGrd, GrLivArea, GarageCars, and YearBuilt.

 OverallQual, KitchenQual, and GrLivArea showed a strong positive correlation with Salesprice.
 The other features mentioned above have a weak to no correlation to sales price.